NERSCPowering Scientific Discovery for 50 Years

 Jan Balewski is a consultant in the Data Science Engagement Group (DSEG) at NERSC/LBL.
 He specializes in optimizing machine learning code, conducting HPC-scale simulations for neuroscience, and calibrating and controlling quantum hardware developed by the Advanced Quantum Computing Testbed (AQT) at LBL.
 Jan also has experience in executing large-scale quantum circuits on platforms such as IBMQ, Quantinuum, and QuEra.
 He holds a Ph.D. in physics from Jagiellonian University in Cracow, Poland, and previously worked as a researcher at MIT's Laboratory for Nuclear Science (LNS) on polarized proton-proton collisions at the STAR experiment at RHIC.

-Siva Darbha is a postdoctoral researcher at LBNL in the AMCR Division and NERSC.
+Siva Darbha is a postdoctoral researcher at Berkeley Lab in the Applied Mathematics and Computational Research (AMCR) Division and NERSC.
 His current research includes quantum algorithms and hybrid quantum-classical approaches for near-term quantum hardware and analog quantum simulations of high energy physics phenomena on neutral atom quantum systems.

 Mark Hirsbrunner is a NERSC intern and graduate student at the University of Illinois at Urbana-Champaign studying theoretical condensed matter physics.
 His research interests include many-body phases of neutral atoms arrays, geometric responses of topological insulators and semimetals, and quantum algorithms.